 I recommend either 30- or 60-minute lessons (depending on age and ability) once a week.
 I am willing to make exceptions, though I may not be able to offer as many scheduling options for these.
 Once we select a time, rescheduling or cancelling a lesson must be done at least 24 hours prior to the scheduled time.
 Failure to notify before 24 hours will forfeit that lesson time; you will be responsible for paying for the time of that lesson.

 I can take cash, check, credit card, PayPal, or Venmo.
 For payment with card or PayPal, I ask as a courtesy that you cover any processing fees associated with the transaction.

-I also offer lessons via Skype.
+I offer lessons via Skype, Zoom, or another video conferencing platform that works for you.
 I use a high-quality USB microphone on my end, and I recommend purchasing one for your use.
 The Blue Snowball is an excellent, inexpensive choice that will improve the sound quality over the stock microphone in your device.

 Students will need to furnish their own materials for lessons from the following list:

 I take into account that the cost of all these materials can be expensive, and so I do what I can to write out exercises or use resources available in the public domain.
 For this purpose students should maintain a binder to hold printed music with a few sheets of blank manuscript paper for written exercises.

 If you have difficulty finding any materials, please let me know and I will do what I can to help you get it.
 Failure to have materials ready for the lesson could result in shortened lessons, especially concerning broken reeds or unprinted music.

 As each student progresses, it will become necessary to upgrade certain parts of the instrument such as the mouthpiece, ligature, barrel, or even the instrument itself.
 What works for one person might not work as well for another, and so I caution against blindly purchasing equipment based on a brand or associated performer.
 We will work together to determine what works best for you.